• Skip to primary navigation

 Technically you could make this dessert with ready squeezed lemon but since you're only using a handful of ingredients I would always recommend using fresh lemon juice.
 It will give a much better taste and really adds to the finished result.

-Since it's quite rich it also goes well with crunchy cookies - almond thins, biscotti and shortbread are all delcious to serve alongside.
+Since it's quite rich it also goes well with dessert biscuit or crunchy cookies - almond thins, ginger biscuit, amaretti biscuits, biscotti and shortbread are all delicious to serve alongside.

 Pin This Lemon Syllabub Recipe For Later

-Pinnable image with recipe title and glass dessert bowl filled with lemon syllabub garnished with shredded lemon zest.
+Pinnable image with recipe title and a glass dessert dish filled with lemon syllabub topped with finely shredded lemon zest, with a dessert spoon set alongside.

 What Do You Think?!